 The rarest fancy colored diamonds are red diamonds followed by blue diamonds, while brown diamonds are the most common.
 Many fancy colored diamonds can contain multiple colors such as purplish pink or orangey yellow.

 How to sell diamonds

 Now that you’ve learned what a diamond is made of as well as the other minerals that create beautiful colors, you may be wondering how much your diamond is worth.

-To sell a diamond safely, quickly and for the best price, WP Diamonds is your best option.
+To sell loose diamonds or diamond jewelry safely, quickly and for the best price, WP Diamonds is your best option.
 At WP Diamonds, we are expert diamond buyers with an in-depth understanding of the second-hand diamond market.
 Our service is so easy and fast that you can receive payment in as little as 24 hours after you complete our online form.
 This competitive, fast and hassle free service has earned us an A+ rating with the BBB and hundreds of positive reviews.